Installing a Medicine Cabinet

 Mark out your line by using a carpenter’s level so that you do not get the cabinet crooked, then holding the cabinet in place and ensuring that it is in a correct and level position, mark where the fixing points need to be on the wall.
 If possible try to get someone else to hold it, even the smallest of these cabinets can be fairly heavy or if this is not possible, support the cabinet somehow whilst fixing it in place.

 Depending on the weight and size of the cabinet there will be either two, three or four fixing points.
 After carefully doing that, drill your holes into the drywall, plaster or stud as you have marked.
 You may have to pre-drill holes.
 Remember that it puts more weight on a fastener if it is oriented toward the bottom so you should have some fasteners near the top.

 Built in Recessed Medicine Cabinet

-If you go with a built in recess medicine cabinet you will need to cut inspection holes to see what is in the way that could possibly cause problems.
+If you go w/ a built in recessed medicine cabinet you will need to cut inspection holes to see what is in the way that could possibly cause problems.
 A plumber and or electrician may be needed to reroute pipes and electric lines.
 Then mark out and cut the hole that you will be fitting it into.
 You may also have to cut through a stud to accommodate the cabinet.
 Be careful not to damage the drywall behind the stud.

 Final Note on Installing a Medicine Cabinet